 Five mouse embryos, each containing a nanodevice that is 22-millionths of a meter long.
 The film begins when the embryos are 2-hours old and continues for 5 hours.
 Each embryo is about 100-millionths of a meter in diameter.
 Credit: Professor Tony Perry

-The nanodevices are incredibly thin – similar to some of the cell’s structural components, and measuring 22 nanometres, making them approximately 100,000 times thinner than a pound coin.
-This means they have the flexibility to register the movement of the cell’s cytoplasm as the one-cell embryo embarks on its voyage towards becoming a two-cell embryo.
+The nanodevices are incredibly thin – similar to some of the cell’s structural components, and measuring 22 nanometers, making them approximately 100,000 times thinner than a pound coin.
+This means they have the flexibility to register the movement of the cell’s cytoplasm as the one-cell embryo embarks on its voyage toward becoming a two-cell embryo.

 “This is the first glimpse of the physics of any cell on this scale from within,” said Professor Perry.
 “It’s the first time anyone has seen from the inside how cell material moves around and organizes itself.”

 The activity within a cell determines how that cell functions, explains Professor Perry.
 “The behavior of intracellular matter is probably as influential to cell behavior as gene expression,” he said.
 Until now, however, this complex dance of cellular material has remained largely unstudied.
 As a result, scientists have been able to identify the elements that make up a cell, but not how the cell interior behaves as a whole.